elclanrs/jq-idealforms-old/README.md

 Only digits.

 ####`range`
 Only numbers within a range.
-Usually combined with `numebr` and `digits`.
+Usually combined with `number` and `digits`.
 ```javascript
 'myinput': {
   filters: 'number range',